-Hanukkah -- the Jewish Festival of Lights -- starts Saturday at sundown, so many of us will be celebrating with family and friends and enjoying a traditional dinner.
+Hanukkah -- the Jewish Festival of Lights -- starts next Wednesday at sundown, so many of us will be celebrating with family and friends and enjoying a traditional dinner.
 Fortunately, it's pretty easy to fix many commonly-served Hanukkah foods so that they're gluten-free.

-For beef brisket, it's hard to go wrong with this recipe from Peggy Trowbridge Filippone, About.com's Guide to Home Cooking: Favorite Beef Brisket.
-To make certain it's gluten-free, you just need to source gluten-free canned tomatoes (or substitute fresh for the canned variety), plus stick with safe spices (McCormick's brand is gluten-free to below 20 parts per million).
+For beef brisket, it's hard to go wrong with this recipe from Peggy Trowbridge Filippone, About.com's Expert on Home Cooking: Favorite Beef Brisket.
+To make certain it's gluten-free, you just need to source gluten-free canned tomatoes (or substitute fresh for the canned variety), plus stick with safe spices (here's the list of gluten-free spices).

-For your potato pancakes, Jeanette Bradley, About.com's Guide to Food Allergies, offers this recipe for Allergy-Friendly Latkes -- it's free of dairy, soy and egg ingredients in addition to gluten.
+For your potato pancakes, Jeanette Bradley, About.com's Expert on Food Allergies, offers this recipe for Allergy-Friendly Latkes -- it's free of dairy, soy and egg ingredients in addition to gluten.

 If you want to serve a dairy meal to commemorate the Jewish heroine Judith (Yehudit), this recipe for Herb Baked Salmon is gluten-free (just make sure to use safe spices).
 And Pepper, Cheese and Sugared Pecan Salad would make a beautiful, colorful side dish ... just make sure to use gluten-free sugared pecans, or to make your own (super-easy recipe here).